msuhanov/regf/Windows registry file format specification.md

 0x2|This key was accessed after a Windows registry was initialized with the *NtInitializeRegistry()* routine during the boot

 When the *Access bits* field is equal to 0, the access history of a key is clear.

+##### Class name
+Typically, a class name is a UTF-16LE string assigned to a key node; it doesn't have any particular meaning.
+For example, Microsoft was using class names to store keys for the Syskey encryption.
+Originally, class names were intended to be used to define key node types (similar to data types of the *Key value*).

 ##### WorkVar
 In Windows 2000, the *WorkVar* field may contain a zero-based index of a subkey in a subkeys list found at the last successful lookup (used to speed up lookups when the same subkey is accessed many times consecutively: a list element with the cached index is always tried first); such a cached index may point to a list element either in a subkeys list or in a volatile subkeys list, the latter is examined last.